 Did you know that skin cancer is the most common form of cancer, with the rates continuing to rise year after year?
 Over 100,000 new cases are now diagnosed each year, and melanoma, the most aggressive subtype kills over 2,500 people each year in the UK – that’s seven people every day.
+Additionally, there has been a 70% increase in Melanoma cases among 25-49 year olds.
 While there’s more awareness on preventing the disease, many people still aren’t sure of the signs and symptoms to look out for.

 Cancer starts when cells in the body begin to grow out of control.
 Any cells in any part of the body can become cancerous, and can then spread to other areas of the body.
 When it comes to skin cancer, there are two main categories- melanoma and non-melanoma.